 \section{PTX-Microbenchmark Methodology}

 We employ a microbenchmarking approach based on NVIDIA's Parallel Thread Execution (PTX) to characterize Blackwell's microarchitectural features.
-While prior GPU characterization studies \cite{Wong2010, Mei2012, Yan2020} established foundational PTX-level benchmarking principles, we extend these methodologies with novel techniques specifically designed to dissect Blackwell's previously uncharacterized components, including the 5th-generation Tensor Cores's FP4/FP6 precision modes, the DE, and the revised cache hierarchy.
+While prior GPU characterization studies \cite{Wong2010, Mei2012, Yan2020} established foundational PTX-level benchmarking principles, we extend these methodologies with novel techniques specifically designed to dissect Blackwell's previously characterized components, including the 5th-generation tensor cores's FP4/FP6 precision modes, the DE, and the revised cache hierarchy.

 Our approach leverages PTX to provide explicit control over registers and memory operations specific to architectures.
-PTX code is compiled into Streaming Assembler (SASS) instructions or machine code executed by the GPU.
-We ensure our microbenchmarks accurately isolate and measure specific microarchitectural behaviors by documenting the PTX-to-SASS translation and validating against observed performance.
+PTX code is compiled into Streaming Assembler (SASS) instructions.
+We design dependency-controlled kernels to isolate the targeted behaviors, and validate the PTX-to-SASS translation.